cloud-elements/devportal/docs/elements/quickbooksonline/tips.md

 ## Errors

-If you receive the following 400 error when making requests, make sure that you authenticated with Development Keys and not Production Keys associated with a sandbox.
+If you receive the following 400 error when making requests, you likely authenticated an element instance with Development Keys and did not specify that you were connecting a sandbox account.
+Either authenticate with Production Keys or set `use_sandbox` to `true` when you authenticate with  Development Keys.

 ```json
 {